 - 1. Be registered investment advisors with the Securities and Exchange Commission, trust companies that are regulated by State and Federal Banking authorities, or mutual fund companies. - 2.
-Accept fiduciary responsibility and contractually agree to notify the President of the Board of Trustees and the Executive Secretary in writing if they are unable to continue acting in the capacity of a fiduciary or investment advisor. - 3.
+Accept fiduciary responsibility and contractually agree to notify the President of the Board of Trustees and the Executive Director in writing if they are unable to continue acting in the capacity of a fiduciary or investment advisor. - 3.
 Maintain insurance coverage, including errors & omissions, surety bond, fiduciary liability, ERISA bond, etc. consistent with normal practices for investment management firms managing retirement plan assets.

-Each investment manager hired by the Pension Trust shall be governed by this Investment Policy.
-Moreover, each investment manager shall be hired by the Board of Trustees pursuant to a written agreement which shall incorporate this Investment Policy and which shall provide that the agreement is terminable at any time, with or without cause, at the discretion of the Board of Trustees.
+Each investment manager hired by the Pension Trust shall be governed by the Investment Policy Statement and these Investment Procedures.
+Moreover, each investment manager shall be hired by the Board of Trustees pursuant to a written agreement which shall incorporate this Investment Policy Statement and these Investment Procedures and which shall provide that the agreement is terminable at any time, with or without cause, at the discretion of the Board of Trustees.